by Tassanawan Malai |

 In this guide, you will find everything you need to know to plan the perfect visit.

-Doi Inthanon mountain, known as ‘The Roof of Thailand’, marks the end of the Himalayan mountain range and is the highest peak in the country.
-The summit is surprisingly easy to reach as you can drive most of the way, then walk the remaining 50 meters to the top.
+Doi Inthanon National Park Summit is known as the “Roof of Thailand” and marks the end of the Himalayan mountain range, being the highest peak in the country.
+The summit is surprisingly easy to reach, as you can drive most of the way and walk the remaining 50 meters to the top.

-There is also a cafe near the summit trail where you can buy refreshments like tea, coffee, and snacks.
+There is also a café near the summit trail where you can buy refreshments like tea, coffee, and snacks.